oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Choice of a Hash Algorithm

-For the security of this scheme, the hash algorithm is required to be preimage and collision resistant, i.e., it is infeasible to calculate the salt and claim value that result in a particular digest, and it is infeasible to find a different salt and claim value pair that result in a matching digest, respectively.
+For the security of this scheme, the hash algorithm is required to be first and second preimage resistant, i.e., it is infeasible to calculate the salt and claim value that result in a particular digest, and it is infeasible to find a different salt and claim value pair that result in a matching digest, respectively.
+Hash algorithms that do not meet the aforementioned requirements MUST NOT be used.
+Note that inclusion in the "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] alone does not indicate a hash algorithm's suitability for use in SD-JWT (it contains several heavily truncated digests, such as `sha-256-32` and `sha-256-64`, which are unfit for security applications).

-Furthermore the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
+Furthermore, the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
 revealed fundamental weaknesses and they MUST NOT be used.

 ## Holder Binding {#holder_binding_security}